WebAssembly/component-model/design/mvp/CanonicalABI.md

 The newly-created thread starts out in a "suspended" state and so, to actually start executing, Core WebAssembly code must call one of the other `thread.*` built-ins defined below.

+Note that between when a thread is spawned and when it exits, its containing task can change and thus implementations must be careful to avoid unregistering from a stale task.

 ### 🧵 `canon thread.resume-later`